 - ❤Three switchable gain modes: 39, 42, and 45 dB.
 Adjustable gain levels to give you customizable control and outstanding compatibility.
 Entry-Level high-end analog sound and top-notch circuitry for an unbeatable low cost.

 - ❤Tube Preamplifier: It's also a tube preamp with 3.5mm AUX Input.
 Designed and assembled by Fosi Audio from high-quality components.
 Great warm, smooth-sounding.

-- ❤What You Get: Box X2 phono preamp x1, Vacuum tubes x2, RCA cable x1, power adaptor x1, user manual x1, 18-Month global warranty, and 24-Hour quick customer service.
+- ❤What You Get: Box X2 phono preamp x1, Vacuum tubes x2, RCA cable x1, power adaptor x1, user manual x1, our worry-free 18-month warranty, and friendly customer service.